Rakesh9556/Todo/Backend/Backend.md

 ### ES MODULE
+- in js we can import module in two ways (i) common js and (ii) module js
 - standarized way to import and export code in different js file
 - it uses "import" and "export" syntax to share code between files
 - to use ES modules, we need to set <b>"type": "module"</b> in <b>package.json<b>

+### Synchronous Vs Asynchronous
+- synchronous operations are the tasks that are executed sequentially, one after the other.
+  Each opertion must be complete before the next one starts (ineffcient for tasks that take time, like database operation, file I/O, network req)

+- asynchronous operatios are the tasks that are executed concurrently, instead of waiting for a task to complete, the program can continue executing other tasks.
+When one task completed it signals the program to process the result (via callback, promise or async/await).
+Used when tasks involvve waiting, like fetching data from a server, reading large file or performing I/O operations.

 ### Setup HotReloading (nodemon package)
 - if we made some changes to code we need to restart the the server everytime to see the updated changes
 - it is annoying to restart the server everytime
 - for this reason we will use <b>nodemon</b>: this will restart the server everytime when some changes are made

 ### Setup .gitignore
 - it is used to keep the files which we don't want to push into the git
 - contains node_modules, .env, etc

+### Json Formatter
+- used this to format json data

+### Axios

+### CORS
+- url whitelisting

+### Proxy (vite)

+### Bundlers/tool chain
+- it takes multiple files(html, css, js, images, etc) and combines them into a single file or few files, for the purpose of deploying web application
+- it makes the
 ### Deploy
 1. Digital Ocean
 2. Heroku